danarocha-br/gym-point/README.md

   GymPoint
 </h1>

 This is the end result for the final Rocketseat GoStack challenge.
 This is a simple project for a gym management.
 The aim was to develop the backend, front and mobile app using Javascript as a stack.
+Currently, only tested in iOS environment.

  <p>
    <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/danarocha-br/gym-point?style=for-the-badge">